JairajJangle/react-native-visibility-sensor/README.md

-# @se09deluca/react-native-component-inview
+# react-native-visibility-sensor

-A React Native wrapper to check whether a component is in the viewport.
-Useful to track impressions, clicks or implements custom logic.
+🔍 Component visibility sensor wrapper to sense whether or not a component is in viewport.

 It works on **Android, iOS & Web** .